Jorge Giordani: Academia

-In government
+Venezuelan government, 1999-2014

-Giordani served several separate terms in the Ministry: from February 1999 to May 2002; from April 2003 to January 2008; and from February 2009 until June 2014, with a week-long replacement from November 25 to December 5, 2012, by Ramón Antonio Yánez Marro.
+Giordani served several separate terms in the Ministry of planning: from February 1999 to May 2002; from April 2003 to January 2008; and from February 2009 until June 2014, with a week-long replacement from November 25 to December 5, 2012, by Ramón Antonio Yánez Marro.
 He also took up the role of Minister of Finance from 2010 to 2013.

 He was nicknamed "the Monk" in reference to his austere lifestyle, and was one of Chávez's closest advisers and the chief architect of the country's state-led economic system.
 While in office, he published a book, The Venezuelan Transition to Socialism, in 2001.
 The work is a retrospective on the 20th century history of Venezuela.

-Political opponents accused Giordani of being a "Soviet-era dinosaur" and placed upon him a large amount of the blame for the country's financial crisis, which began in 2013.
-Criticism of his policies mounted, and Giordani was removed from his position on the board of the Central Bank of Venezuela in June 2014.
-A week later, on June 17, 2014, he was dismissed from his position as Minister of Planning by Chávez's successor, Nicolás Maduro.
-He was replaced as Minister of Planning by the former Minister of Education, Ricardo José Menéndez Prieto.
-Maduro had already replaced Giordani in his role as Minister of Finance with Nelson Merentes the previous year.
+Political opponents accused Giordani of being a "Soviet-era dinosaur" and placed upon him a large amount of the blame for the country's 2013–present economic crisis in Venezuela.
+In 2013, Chávez's successor, Nicolás Maduro replaced Giordani in his role as Minister of Finance with Nelson Merentes.

-The day after his dismissal from government, Giordani published a letter in which he outlined his achievements in office, which he saw as "Dramatic cuts in poverty; the dismantling of power relations that allowed foreign and domestic capital to control the state, in particular the state oil company PDVSA; and the creation of a public sector that now dominates key economic sectors."
-He went on to criticise Maduro and his government, accusing him of demonstrating a lack of leadership and of squandering Chávez's legacy through corruption, government bureaucracy and "fiscal nymphomania".
-A speech given by Maduro on June 19 made heavy reference to "betrayals" by former members of the government, which many took to refer to Giordani and his published letter.
+Criticism of his policies mounted, and in June 2014, Giordani was removed from his position on the board of the Central Bank of Venezuela.